-Run any number of Linux live operating systems, PC diagnostic tools, free antivirus utilities, Windows PE and Windows setup installers, and more all from the same bootable USB disk!
+Run any number of Linux live operating systems, PC diagnostic tools, free antivirus utilities, Windows PE and Windows setup installers, and more all from the same bootable USB disk.
+Make a Linux Live USB or make Windows boot from USB.

 How YUMI works